EricFrancis12/tree-server/README.md

 ## To Do:

-- build the basic application
+- (DONE) build the basic application
-- add ability to pass in args to the executable to specify PORT and DIR_PATH
+- (DONE) add ability to pass in args to the executable to specify PORT and DIR_PATH
 - Dockerize it

 ## Diagram: